-You are cordially invited to the Annual Meeting of Stockholders of Southwest Gas Holdings, Inc. ("we," "us," "our," or the "Company") scheduled to be held on [], [], 2022 at [] PDT in a completely virtual format.
-You can attend the Annual Meeting by visiting [www.zzz], where you will be able to listen to the meeting live, submit questions and vote online.
+You are cordially invited to the Annual Meeting of Stockholders of Southwest Gas Holdings, Inc. ("we," "us," "our," or the "Company") scheduled to be held on May 12, 2022 at 9:00 a.m.
+EDT in a completely virtual format.
+You can attend the Annual Meeting by visiting www.cesonlineservices.com/swx22_vm, where you will be able to listen to the meeting live, submit questions and vote online.
 The Board of Directors has determined that a virtual meeting is a prudent precaution due to the uncertainty related to the ongoing coronavirus (COVID-19) pandemic.
 Please see page 1 of the Proxy Statement for instructions regarding access to the virtual Annual Meeting.